FOUNDER OF ECOLETTE

 With over fourteen years of experience, I’ve had the great pleasure of designing beautiful interior spaces, styling hundreds of women and men in clothing that reflects their values, and raising two amazing humans (one of whom is in college and the other in high school)!

 I always had a knack for dreaming up creative ways to dress, decorate a space, or repurpose items.
-But it wasn’t until Elizabeth Cline’s book, Overdressed, literally fell off the self and into my hands, did I accept my life’s purpose.
+But it wasn’t until Elizabeth Cline’s book, Overdressed, literally fell off the shelf and into my hands, did I accept my life’s purpose.
 She wrote about the impact that fast fashion has on the environment, the unfair treatment of garment workers, and how to make a difference.

 My greatest passion is protecting Mother Earth — she deserves our attention and respect.
 As humans, our habits and behaviors are closely related to outcomes.
 When we focus on living consciously, shopping sustainably, and giving thoughtfully, we have the power to make a positive impact in our lives and for the planet.